Hydrodynamic limit of the Kob-Andersen model: Proof of the lower bound

 We also set $\loss(M)=\sup_{t}\loss_{t}(M)$. \end{defn}

 The multistep move that we will define will allow us to move a particle at $x$ to the site $x+Le_{\alpha}$ ($\alpha\in\{1,\dots,d\}$).
 The choice of $L$ in equation (\ref{eq:lowerboundL}) guarantees that such a multistep move could indeed be applied.
+Note that $C, \lambda$ can be chosen such that $L \in \nn$.